Dr. Jones charges $200 per hour for all assessment and treatment services. His fees are reimbursable through all extended health insurance providers.

 - Optimization of physical factors, including sleep, nutrition/hydration, and exercise

-- awareness of appointments and deadlines (i.e., organizational issue
+- maintaining awareness of tasks and deadlines

 - Meta-cognitive skills training for specific study or work tasks